 Kittatinny Valley State Park

 Kittatinny Valley State Park is home to trails that will appease the most adventurous hiker.
 Not to worry, though, there are other, more serene trail options if your four-legged friend can’t navigate the rocky terrain.
-If you enjoy your visit in the spring, make it a point to visit again in the winter, when dogsled teams are known to frequent the trails.
+If you enjoy your visit in the spring, make it a point to visit again in the winter, when dogsled teams frequent the trails.

 Mountain Lakes Nature Preserve